 Facing the problems that shame has created in your life can be daunting.
 You may be overwhelmed with the problem of how to heal the shame caused by the childhood abuse you experienced.
 The good news is that there is a way to heal your shame so that you can begin to see the world through different eyes—eyes not clouded by the perception that you are “less than,” inadequate, damaged, worthless, or unlovable.

 Like a poison, toxic shame needs to be neutralized by another substance—an antidote—if the patient is to be saved.
 Compassion is the only thing that can counteract the isolating, stigmatizing, debilitating poison of shame.

 Many of you may be aware of the writings of Alice Miller.
 Miller believes that what victims of childhood abuse need most is what she called a “compassionate witness” to validate their experiences and support them through their pain (Miller 1984).
-For many years I have personally experienced how healing my being a compassionate witness is for my clients, as well as how transformative my having a compassionate therapist had been for me.
+For many years I have personally experienced how being a compassionate witness for my clients can help them heal and how transformative having a compassionate therapist has been for me.

 In recent years, many others, including major researchers have taken up the subject of compassion.
 Their work has revealed, among other insights, that the kindness, support, encouragement, and compassion of others have a huge impact on how our brains, bodies, and general sense of well-being develop.
 Love and kindness, especially in early life, even affect how some of our genes are expressed (Gilbert 2009, Cozolino 2007).